Uluru Tours – Top 5 Constellations you can see in Australian Outback

 Aside from the constellations and the Milky Way, you can also see planets such as Venus and Saturn.
 With all these incredible things to see in the night sky, there’s no reason not to experience the great outdoors overnight in Australia’s outback.

-Check out this 3 day Uluru camping tour
+See the stars on our awesome 3 day Uluru camping tour